How much does an international adoption cost?

 How much does an adoption cost?

-It does not cost anything to adopt a child.
-Adoption of children is a gift - you only pay for those that help you to receive this gift.
+Essentially it does not cost anything to adopt a child.
+Adoption of children is a gift.

 The Cost of Adoption

 Prospective parents should go into the experience with their eyes and wallets open.